vmtk/scala-lang/tutorials/Centerlines.md

 *Figure 4: Voronoi diagram*

 If you inspect the centerlines closely, you'll notice that they don't exactly reach seed and target points, but they just go close to them.
-The reason is that centerlines lie on the Voronoi diagram, and the Voronoi diagram does not touch the surface (for the ones interested, centerlines stop at the poles associated with seed and target points; look [here](http://www.cs.ucdavis.edu/~amenta/pubs/pubs.html) to find out what poles are).
+The reason is that centerlines lie on the Voronoi diagram, and the Voronoi diagram does not touch the surface (for the ones interested, centerlines stop at the poles associated with seed and target points; look <a href="http://www.cs.ucdavis.edu/~amenta/pubs/pubs.html" target="_blank">here</a>) to find out what poles are).
 If you want centerlines to end precisely at source and target points, specify the option -endpoints 1: this way the segments from sources and targets to their respective poles are appended to the centerlines.

 In the case your model is open-ended, you can also specify seeds and targets as the barycenters of the open profiles of your model.
 You do this by issuing